-- (A) The Contractor shall submit the following to the Contracting Officer for a determination of cost allowability for reimbursement under the Contract: - (i) Any proposed major compensation program design changes prior to implementation. - (ii) An Annual Compensation Increase Plan (CIP).
-The Compensation Increase Plan (CIP) should include the following components and data:
+- (A) The Contractor shall submit the below information, as applicable, to the Contracting Officer for a determination of cost allowability for reimbursement under the Contract: - (i) Any proposed major compensation program design changes prior to implementation. - (ii) Variable pay programs/incentives.
+If not already authorized under Section J, Attachment A of the contract, a justification shall be provided with a proposed cost and impacts to budget.